 Configuration Files

-All configuration files are optional but you'll fast need specific jobs for your targets, examples, etc.
+All configuration files are optional but you'll probably need specific jobs for your targets, examples, etc.

-When you modified those files and bacon evolved since, you may want to have a look at the current default ones and pick the changes you like:
+When you modified those files and bacon evolved since, you may want to have a look at the current default ones:

 Global Preferences